Introduction Paragraph Examples: 20+ Eye-Catching Ways to Start an Essay

 “The feeling of bubbling excitement and a pleasant adrenalin rush is a universal experience lacking in modern digital culture [HOOK].
 The entertainment is one only scroll away, always at your disposal, yet never satisfactory enough [TOPIC SENTENCE].
 The constant content stream keeps us stimulated but not fulfilled, leaving little room for genuine anticipation or joy [CONTEXT SENTENCE].
 Therefore, there is an alarming need to address the dopamine addiction that brings no actual joy [THESIS STATEMENT].”

-“Many people experience excitement and adrenaline, but it’s hard to capture that in today’s world.”
+Weak Example: "Many people experience excitement and adrenaline, but it's hard to capture that in today's world."
+(This feels vague and doesn't specify why it's hard or what kind of excitement.)

-“In a world where instant access to entertainment is at our fingertips, we’ve lost the thrill of anticipation—the kind that once made the arrival of a new movie or album feel like an event.”
+Strong Example: "In a world where instant access to entertainment is at our fingertips, we've lost the thrill of anticipation—the kind that once made the arrival of a new movie or album feel like a true event."
+(This Example beautifully articulates a specific, shared feeling of nostalgia and loss in the digital age.)

 How to Write a Good Introduction Paragraph and What to Avoid (Practical Tips)